lamberta/devkit-doc/guide/game-walkthrough.md

 ## Project Structure

-A game created with the Game Closure SDK has this basic file structure:
+A game created with the Game Closure DevKit has this basic file structure:

 ~~~
 .
 ├── manifest.json
-├── sdk -> /path/to/basil/sdk
+├── sdk -> /path/to/devkit/sdk
 ├── resources/
 └── src
     └── Application.js